hungnm144/RichFilemanager-PHP/ReadMe.md

 PHP connector for Rich Filemanager
 ========================

-This package is the part of [RichFilemanager](https://github.com/servocoder/RichFilemanager) project.
+This package is the FORK of [RichFilemanager](https://github.com/servocoder/RichFilemanager-PHP) project.

 Requires PHP >= 5.6.0